3 Subcatchments, catchments and network relationships

 This table contains the full upstream catchment for every reach in the network.
 I calculated the catchment boundary for each reach by selecting its subcatchment and all subcatchments upstream, and calculating the union of the subcatchments.

-The mwstr app allows downloading of catchment polygons for each site.
+The stream explorer app allows downloading of catchment polygons for each site.
 However, I do not recommend reading or selecting the full cats table.
 You are less likely to cause your computer stress by using an SQL query to select the subset of catchments of interest.
 If site or reach codes are known for a set of study sites, the cats table provides a rapid means of producing a map of study catchments.
 For instance, the following code extracts the catchment boundaries of the 9 study sites of Walsh et al. (2023) and produces a map of the sites, streams and catchments (Figure 3.1).

 sites <- data.frame(